 I have been at it with the plantain recipes again.
 Blame another successful Brixton market shopping trip.
 So folks, meet my West African inspired slow cooked duck, sweet potato and plantain curry.

-Now a word or two about this scrummy duck, sweet potato and plantain curry.
+Now a word or two about this scrummy West African Slow Cooker Duck and Plantain Curry.

 1. Brown the meat and fry the onions before cooking.
 Although this step is not necessary it really does lock in that extra bit of flavour and makes all the difference.